erlanolival/Sumo-robot-project/README.md

 #Description
-Project of an autonomous sumo robot using ultrasound sensor for detecting the enemy and reflective optical sensor to detect the edge of the arena
+Project of an autonomous sumo robot using ultrasound sensor for detecting the enemy and reflective optical sensor to detect the edge of the arena.
+For controlling the robot, it was used the PIC 16F628A.

 Ultrasound Sensor: HC-SR04
 Reflective Optical Sensor: QRE1113GR